 BBMV, an integrated joint venture comprising Balfour Beatty, Morgan Sindall and VINCI Construction constructed the station box for the Western Ticket Hall Tottenham Court Road Station, Contract 410 as part of the Crossrail project.
 Bachy Soletanche and Balfour Beatty Ground Engineering (BBGE), worked as part of the joint venture to construct the foundations for the new Western Ticket Hall.

-Piling for the project, comprising of a total of thirty-nine 1800mm diameter piles, up to 44 metres deep, to provide the foundations for both the Station Box and the future over-site development (OSD), has already been completed.
+Piling for the project comprised of a total of thirty-nine 1800mm diameter piles, up to 44 metres deep, to provide the foundations for both the Station Box and the future over-site development (OSD).

 The team also installed a 1000mm thick, 221 metre long diaphragm wall for the station box.
 The wall is constructed in panels varying in length between 2800mm and 4400mm long.
 The reinforcement cage was also fitted with a number of “box out” units for later exposure and geothermal pipes for later connection to the heat exchanger system.
 The station itself will be divided into two sections, with the shallower ticketing hall having an 18 metre deep diaphragm wall, and the deeper train arrival area needing 41 metre deep walls.